fishes text index | photo index

 Family Gobiidae

 Where seen?
-This pretty spotted mudskipper is sometimes seen in the back mangroves.
+This pretty spotted mudskipper is sometimes seen in the back mangroves of our Northern shores.
+Large adults often seen on very very soft mud.
 During high tide, it hides in its burrow with a bubble of air.

 Features: To 22cm long, those seen about 6-8cm.
 Brown with 6-7 dark diagonal bars along the body.
-Lots of tiny blue spots on the 'cheeks', along the sides of the body and on the fins.
-The first dorsal fin has filaments on the edges.
+Lots of tiny blue spots on the 'cheeks', along the sides of the body and on the dorsal and other fins.
+In adult females, the first dorsal fin has elongated spines that stick out like long filaments.

 Chek Jawa, Jan 10